domRiddle/ASF/FAQ.md

 ***

-**Q:** What is the difference between a warning and an error in the log?
+### What is the difference between a warning and an error in the log?

-**A:** ASF writes to its log a bunch of information on various logging levels.
+ASF writes to its log a bunch of information on various logging levels.
 Our objective is to explain **precisely** what ASF is doing, including what Steam issues it has to deal with, or other problems to overcome.
 Most of the time not everything is relevant, this is why we have two major levels being used in ASF in terms of problems - a warning level, and error level.

 General ASF rule is that warnings are **not** errors, therefore they should **not** be reported.
 A warning is an indicator to you that something potentially unwanted happen.
 Whether it was Steam not reacting, API throwing errors or your network connection being down - it's a warning, and it means we expected it to happen, so don't bother ASF development with it.